react-bootstrap-table/react-bootstrap-table2/docs/column-props.md

 ## column.headerStyle - [Object | Function]
-It's availabe to have customized inline-style on table header column:
+It's available to have customized inline-style on table header column:

 ```js
 {